kabarton62/NetworkingLabs/routing_protocols/lab1_practice/Lab_Instructions.md

 ## Network Topology
 ### Challenge 1: Network Topology

-This lab deploys a simple network with two routers (r1 and r2), two Ethernet switches (clab-br1 and clab-br2) and three Linux hosts (h101, h102 and h201).
-Hosts h101 and h102 are in the same network (192.168.1.0/24), and r1 eth1 is the **default gateway** for that network.
-Host h201 is in 172.16.1.0/24 and r2 eth1 is the default gateway for h201.
-Routers r1 and r2 are connected via an Ethernet link.
-The link connects to interface eth2 on each router.
+This lab deploys eight routers organized into three networks (North, Central and South).

-IP addresses and default gateways are configured on h101, h102 and h201 when the network is deployed.
-Routers r1 and r2 are also configured at the time the network is deployed.
-However, r1 and r2 have configuration errors when the network is initially deployed.
+IP addresses are correctly configured on the router interfaces and host H1 has the an IP address and default gateway correctly configured.
+However, the routers only know the default Kernel routes and directly connected routes.
+No other routes are configured or known.

 <p align="center">
 <img src="../images/protocols-practice2.png" width="450" height="700">